OkarinFE/less-docs-cn-src/content/features/imports.md

 Example: `@import (optional, reference) "foo.less";`

-## reference
+### reference
-> Use `@import (reference)` to import external files, but without adding the imported styles to the compiled output unless referenced.
+Use `@import (reference)` to import external files, but without adding the imported styles to the compiled output unless referenced.

 Released [v1.5.0]({{ less.master.url }}CHANGELOG.md)

 Example: `@import (reference) "foo.less";`

-Imagine that `reference` marks every directive and selector with a _reference flag_ in the imported file, imports as normal, but when the CSS is generated, "reference" selectors (as well as any media queries containing only reference selectors) are not output. `reference` styles will not show up in your generated CSS unless the reference styles are used as [mixins](#mixins-feature) or [extended](#extend-feature).
+Imagine that `reference` marks every at-rule and selector with a _reference flag_ in the imported file, imports as normal, but when the CSS is generated, "reference" selectors (as well as any media queries containing only reference selectors) are not output. `reference` styles will not show up in your generated CSS unless the reference styles are used as [mixins](#mixins-feature) or [extended](#extend-feature).

 Additionally, **`reference`** produces different results depending on which method was used (mixin or extend):